COVID-19 Message from the District 53 Senior Team

 The 2020 conference was cancelled and all tickets have been refunded.
 If you have not received your refund, please contact RegMgr@toastmasters53.org.
 Our next conference will be in May 2021.

 We urge clubs to begin opening communications channels with their former meeting places: since many businesses and public locations may change their policies and procedures for outside groups.
 Clubs should ascertain whether or not they may resume club activities at their locations after

 The Board of Directors has made the exception that all clubs in all Districts can meet entirely online as needed until further notice.
 Read the March 12th statement (PDF) from Toastmasters International.
 We invite all District 53 clubs to begin meeting online, and to use the Internet to “close the social distance” with fellowship and community interaction in challenging times.

 Looking to grow your attendance or membership and capitalize with online access?
 There are great ways to do that safely and securely.

 If you are online, you can let District and Toastmasters website visitors know.
-Indicate that in you Club Demographic section of Club Central, by clicking the "Yes" button for Online Attendance and save their changes.
+Indicate that in your Club Demographic section of Club Central by clicking the "Yes" button for Online Attendance.
 This will let members and potential guests know that individuals can participate in the club online.